xiidea/codeigniter-extended/docs/server.md

     php bin/cli server:run

+You can then browse your app from http://localhost:8000.
 If you get the error There are no commands defined in the "server" namespace., then you are probably using PHP 5.3.
 That's ok!
 But the built-in web server is only available for PHP 5.4.0 or higher.